xwax/xwax.github.io/docs/setting_up_the_cd_audio_importer.md

 ---
 layout: default
-title: Documentation
+title: Setting Up the CD Audio Importer
 ---
 xwax's standard import script allows importing tracks directly from an audio cd

-on the xwax command line specify -l /path/to/cdimportfolder/
+on the xwax command line specify `-l /path/to/cdimportfolder/`

 you must then create cdimportfolder.